Azure Marketplace Service Providers Guide

 Already registered for an Azure China account

 In order to become an Azure partner, you must first register for an Azure China account.
-Azure China accounts are similar to: email@example.com.If you have not yet applied for an account, you can do so at the following address: Azure Trial Request Form (please select “Enterprise Request” when you apply).
+Azure China accounts are similar to: firstname.lastname@example.org.
+If you have not yet applied for an account, you can do so at the following address: Azure Trial Request Form (please select “Enterprise Request” when you apply).
+You can use this account to log on to Azure Marketplace as a service provider.

 Service providers may only publish products that comply with the standards of the Azure Marketplace.
 If you do not publish any appropriate products/services within three months of registering to become an Azure Marketplace service provider, Azure Marketplace has the right to cancel your Azure Marketplace service provider account.